A dead tooth can happen to the best of us and it can happen in a variety of ways.

 As the nerve inside a tooth is damaged, your immune system detects it as a foreign body.
-It then initiates several defence mechanisms that infiltrate the damaged tooth and eventually result in excessive inflammation around the tooth, especially the root.
+It then initiates several defence mechanisms that infiltrate the damaged tooth.
+Eventually this results in excessive inflammation around the tooth, especially the root.
 As they come into contact with saliva, the bacteria get transferred into the rotting tooth leading to an infection.

 What can you do to manage dead tooth pain?

 A dead tooth with cavities can be extremely painful to handle.
 However, with proper measures, it is possible to considerably reduce any dead tooth pain.
 The following steps can help in this regard: